Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 - Whisper.
 The butterflies wake to vibrations.

 - No flash photography.
-Disorients clusters.
+Disorients the clusters.

 - Listen to your guide.
 They know which areas to enter and which to avoid.